gbif/data-blog/content/post/2026-01-21-rule-based-annotations/index.en.md

 By combining geographic, taxonomic, and dataset filters, you can create rules that are nearly as specific as individual occurrence annotations while remaining robust to `gbifid` instability and future legitimate occurrences coming from other sources.

+## Rules are not range maps

+Rules can look like range maps at first glance because they use polygons on a map.
+But **rules are not range maps**.
+They are more flexible and more powerful than traditional range maps because they are designed for **data cleaning**, not for defining a full distribution.

+Rules can **express uncertainty** in a way range maps usually cannot.
+Often you don't need to be an expert to create useful rules for a species or group.
+Drawing a rough inverted box around a continent is sometimes very helpful.
+Rules can also be **narrowly targeted** to specific datasets, time periods, or record attributes, which makes them useful for addressing known data issues without having to make a definitive range.

 ## What About Filtering Ocean Records?

 While it's technically possible to create rules marking terrestrial species in ocean areas as suspicious, **we recommend using specialized cleaning tools for this task** instead of the GBIF rule-based annotation system.
+It is quite tedious to trace the coastline, and this isn't really necessary given the availability of tools that can automatically flag records with coordinates in the ocean as suspicious.

 The [CoordinateCleaner R package](https://ropensci.github.io/CoordinateCleaner/) is great for detecting common spatial errors in occurrence data, including ocean records for terrestrial species.